 Municipal Code Title 70 - Development Code

 In 2016, Clarion began the process of updating and redrafting the city's Development Code, following an assessment of the code.
-The new development code was adopted on August 2, 2018.
+The new development code was adopted on August 2, 2018 and is updated frequently.

 Assessment and Code Update